 Noncompliance may result in a fine of $5,000 to $500,000 for the acquiring bank, who in turn passes along the fines to the offending merchant.
 For those who are already PCI compliant, data breaches could translate to another set of fines, including suspension of credit card acceptance.
 It's important to note that the council won't penalize you for non-compliance.
 However, your bank may hold you accountable for non-compliance.

 Two myths persistently follow PCI Compliance:

-- The First, that it's a headache to meet the requirements.
+- The First, is that it's a headache to meet the requirements.
 In actuality, the requirements are beneficial and make good business sense.

 PCI compliance exempts no one.
 And meeting all 12 requirements doesn't have to feel like you're on an expedition to climb Mt.
 Everest.

 Now that it's clear how PCI compliance is critical not just to protect your customers' data but to also project the trustworthiness of your business, figuring out your merchant compliance level is your first step to PCI compliance.

 Validating compliance is either accomplished through a Self-Assessment Questionnaire (SAQ) or annual audits by qualified security assessors who will come up with their findings through an ROC (Report on Compliance).

 Take note that card brands and/or your acquiring bank may impose additional requirements before they can declare that your organization is a level 1, 2, 3, or 4.